All Episodes

 That was the idea.

-Uh I I know there's uh small business lending initiative, but what more can you do?
+I know there's small business lending initiatives, but what more can you do?

-This is Jake's last Sunday, because next week Christiana Munpour comes back for a vacation to south of France to take over for the show.
+This is Jake's last Sunday, because next week, Christiana Monpoor comes back for a vacation in the south of France to take over for the show.

-Anyway, here's what Geithner said uh in answer to the question, job creation's not gone as well as you'd hoped.
+Anyway, here's what Geithner said in answer to the question, job creation is not going as well as you'd hoped.

 Now, we've seen six months of positive job growth by the private sector.